Welcome

 Learning and playing music together fosters opportunities for both indigenous and non-indigenous children to build respectful, lasting relationships with one another.

-The many resulting friendships from SATS programs nurture cross cultural bridges and supports the Truth and Reconciliation Report’s 94 Calls to Action.
+Promoting healing and wellness through the “medicine of music” SATS programs nurture cross cultural relationships and supports the Truth and Reconciliation Report’s 94 Calls to Action.

 Learn more About Us.